 The flagship twin towers, The Dubai Science Park Headquarters (DSP HQ), were delayed almost a decade but as of 2018 the office units are currently at the fit out stage.

-Dubai Science Park in the News
+See the development of Dubai Science Park in photos:

 There are 19 building developments in Dubai Science Park.
 For a full list of all Dubai Science Park buildings visit our Buildings Guide.